-Table 6: Impact of temperature, phosphate level and pair of species identity on the deviation from the expected yield calculated as the logarithm of the observed total density in competition minus the logarithm of the expected total density when grown in isolation (log10(Ntotcompet) -log10(Ntotisol)).
-We fitted a linear model including the three-way interaction between pair identity, temperature and nutrient and derived all simpler models.
+Table 6: Impact of temperature, phosphate level and pair of species identity on the deviation from the expected yield calculated as the logarithm of the observed total density in competition minus the logarithm of the expected total density when grown in isolation (log10(Ntot,compNtot) -log10(Ntot,isolNtot)).
+We fitted a linear model including the three-way interaction between pair identity, temperature and nutrient concentration and derived all simpler models.
 We kept the model that had the lowest AICc (ΔAICc with the second best model, 3.05).
 We present the results of a type II Anova.
 The model explained 0.53 of the variance (adjusted R2).